scE2TM improves single-cell embedding interpretability and reveals cellular perturbation signatures: Methods

-To mitigate the potential interpretation collapse problem, we extend the ECR approach of \citet{wu2023effective} to the single-cell domain to model the relationship between topics and genes.
-In our work, topics are considered as clustering centers and genes as clustering samples, so each topic should be the center of a separately aggregated gene clustering.
-Under this intuition, we adopt ECR to model the soft assignment of genes to topics using a transport scheme defined specifically for the optimal transport problem.
-Specifically, we define two discrete measures of gene embedding $\mathbf{g}_{m}$ and topic embedding $\mathbf{ t}_{k}$: $\gamma=\sum_{m=1}^{V} \frac{1}{V} \delta_{\mathbf{g}_{m}}$ and $ \phi=\sum_{k=1}^{K} s_{k} \delta_{\mathbf{t}_{k}}$, where $V$ is the number of genes and $\delta_z$ denotes the Dirac unit mass on $z$.
+To mitigate the potential interpretation collapse problem, we extend the ECR approach of Wu \textit{et al} \cite{wu2023effective} to the single-cell domain to model the relationship between topics and genes.
+In our context, each topic serves as a centroid of a distinct gene cluster.
+We adopt ECR to model the soft assignment of genes to topics using a transport scheme defined specifically for the optimal transport problem.
+Specifically, $K$ topic embeddings serve as cluster centroids and $V$ gene embeddings represent the data points.
+Let $n_k$ denote the number of genes assigned to topic embedding $\mathbf{t}_k$, and $s_k = n_k / V$ represent the corresponding cluster size proportion.
+The vector $\mathbf{s} = (s_1, \ldots, s_K)^{\top} \in \Delta_K$ summarizes all cluster size proportions.
+We initially assume uniform distribution over teh cluster size $n_{k}=V / K$, $\mathrm{s}=(1 / K, \ldots, 1 / K)^{\mathrm{T}}$, which is shown to avoid trivial solutions with empty clusters \cite{wallach2009rethinking,wu2023effective}.
+For the learning objective, we define two discrete measures of gene embedding $\mathbf{g}_{m}$ and topic embedding $\mathbf{ t}_{k}$: $\gamma=\sum_{m=1}^{V} \frac{1}{V} \delta_{\mathbf{g}_{m}}$ and $ \phi=\sum_{k=1}^{K} s_{k} \delta_{\mathbf{t}_{k}}$, where $\delta_z$ denotes the Dirac unit mass on $z$.
 ECR formulates the entropic regularized optimal transport between $\gamma$ and $\phi$ as